Eliteyyy001/Team-CollaborativeWebsite/README.md

 The dashboard and reporting pages are currently built using placeholder data to establish layout, navigation, and visual structure.
 These pages are designed to be easily integrated with real backend data in future sprints.

+**Cart Page**

+This feature provides the ability to add items to the cart through the "Make Sale" page.
+Users can update the item quanitity inside of the cart.
+Items can be removed and users have the ability to navigate back to the "Make Sale" page to update the cart items.
+Price is displayed.
+Frontend validation includes ensuring that item quantity is greater than 0.
+Additionally, cart will display a warning when clicking the checkout button with an empty cart.
+_Note: Cannot checkout yet, as this logic has not been set up yet._
   ## Usage Instructions

   **Freshfold Database**